Congenital Hand Differences

 Your newborn doesn’t realize that he or she is different.
 The baby has all the normal needs of any newborn.
 The way the baby has formed is normal for him or her, without pain and without a sense of loss.
 Talk to your physician about support groups or professional help.

-All babies born with congenital hand differences should be evaluated by a hand specialist to make an individual assessment of the type.
+All babies born with this condition should be evaluated by a hand specialist to make an individual assessment of the type.
 Depending on the type of congenital hand difference, treatment may be recommended.
 For example, webbed fingers are surgically separated.
 Extra digits can be surgically removed with reconstruction of the remaining digit if necessary.
 Hand function can be improved if the functions of thumb pinch or finger grasp is compromised.
-Some congenital hand differences may need therapy to help improve hand function.
+Some of these conditions may need therapy to help improve hand function.
 In some cases, no intervention is necessary.

 Figure 1: Syndactyly between long and ring fingers